 - Rachel Hendee was born 1731.

 Jonathan’s second marriage was on February 12, 1740 in Coventry, Tolland, Connecticut to Martha Millington.
-Martha was born March 7, 1706 in Coventry, Tolland, Connecticut and died in 1791 in Pittsford, Rutland, Vermont.
+Martha was born March 7, 1706 (or 1710?) in Coventry, Tolland, Connecticut and died in 1791 in Pittsford, Rutland, Vermont.
 She was the daughter of John Millington and Martha Reeve.
 Jonathan and Martha’s children:

 - Rachel Hendee was born October 29, 1741 Coventry, Tolland, Connecticut and married July 8, 1764 in Dutchess, New York to Nathan MacWithey/McQuivey.
 Their children: Jonathan, Solomon, Joshua, Nathaniel, Betsey, Jonathan, Solomon, Nathan and Nathan.

 - Jonathan Hendee was born March 27, 1743 in Coventry and died 1763 in Cuba.